xinzhan/core-services.en/help/interface/core-services/core-services.md

 ## Data storage and privacy disclosure

-If you leverage real-time audience profiling and other core services within the Adobe [!DNL Experience Cloud], use of these services might impact which data center (and country) your data resides.
-Specifically, because the core services of the Adobe [!DNL Experience Cloud] leverage Adobe Audience Manager, data used within the [!UICONTROL People] service must reside within Audience Manager servers in the United States.
+If you use real-time audience profiling and other core services within the Adobe [!DNL Experience Cloud], use of these services might impact which data center (and country) your data resides.
+Specifically, because [!DNL Experience Cloud] uses Audience Manager, data used within the [!UICONTROL People] service must reside within Audience Manager servers in the United States.

-When leveraging core services made available via the [!UICONTROL People] service, the types of data sent from other Adobe products to audience management are:
+When using services made available via the [!UICONTROL People] service, the types of data sent from other Adobe products to audience management are:

 * [!DNL Analytics] key/value pairs (props, eVars, list vars, and so on).
 By default, the log lines include IP address, including the last octet of the IP (assuming that the IP address was not modified by IP obfuscation settings within Adobe [!DNL Analytics]).
 * Traits and segments that visitors qualify for based on rules set up in Audience Manager.